 Teams of 5 people collect pledges for their team.
 On the day of the rally, teams dress up and compete against each other in skill testing trials such as the “boot toss” and the “bowl for boots.”

-Thanks to the help of our supporters we were able to raise more than $25,000 during the 25th annual Gumboot Rally in April 2017.
+Thanks to the help of our supporters we were able to raise more than $25,000 during the 26th annual Gumboot Rally on May 5, 2018.

-We hope to perform just as well in 2018.
+We hope to perform just as well this coming spring!

 Where does the money go?